mendhak/mendhak.github.io/posts/2025-06-02-microsoft-edit-cli-text-editor.md

 ![Switching between files](/assets/images/microsoft-edit-cli-text-editor/006.png)

 While writing this post using `edit`, it did exactly what I wanted: it got out of my way.
 I'm now convinced enough to add it to my `$PATH` and give it a proper shot.
+Because it's so approachable with its mouse and keyboard flow support, this could also be a good starting point for people new to the terminal.